Internet DRAFT - draft-peng-p2psip-snmp

 14. Security Considerations

-There are three solutions to the security problem in SNMP Usage for
+There are three solutions can solve the security issues in SNMP Usage

-RELOAD.
-The first option is shared key based solution, which is
+for RELOAD.
+The first option is to use a shared key based solution

-SNMPv3 security solution (USM).
-The second option is PKI based
+which is utilized in SNMPv3 security solution (USM).
+The second

 USM was designed to be independent of other existing security